01. History of Asbestos Use

 Sid Harvey Industries and other companies were found responsible in varying degrees for Foreman’s asbestos exposure.
 The jury awarded him $6 million total, of which Sid Harvey Industries was responsible for $4 million.

-The company has not established a trust fund and pays successful claimants with its own funds.
+The company has not established an asbestos trust fund and pays successful claimants with its own funds.